 That being said, classes that fall outside of the obvious STEM subjects should still be taken to foster your individual interests and become a well-rounded medical school applicant.
 Many medical schools value applicants who come from non-science majors because medicine is becoming increasingly interdisciplinary.
 If you see yourself staying engaged in an interdisciplinary field as a physician, such as narrative medicine or bioethics, it is certainly worthwhile to put in effort in the humanities classes.
 In addition to demonstrating a great grade in Ethics 101 on your transcript, for example, you may also develop a strong relationship with a professor through the class or even pursue undergraduate research within that field.
 And don’t forget about the CARS section–taking a reading/writing-intensive class could significantly help your performance in this section, as well as give you a competitive edge when you start writing your med school application essays.

-Not sure if your class cover enough the MCAT information?
-Schedule a free MCAT consultation with an Academic Manager to get expert advice!
+Not sure if your classes cover enough the MCAT information?
+Schedule a free MCAT consultation with an MCAT Advisor to get expert advice!

 Ready to take the Next Step?Schedule Now